KamilJustynski/Movies-browser/README.md

 # Movies-Browser

-This is a group project made by our group called "Lima".
-Our task was to make the project according to Figma and implement all the functions and data of the website using TMDB API.
-The application allows you to browse and search for different movies, as well as people associated with them, cast and crew.
-You can also see some details about them.
+The project made according to the provided design in Figma using TMDB API.
+The site allows you to browse and search for the most popular movies, cast and crew.

 # Introduction